-- 1 Create a string variable for logical name. - string logicalName = "AgilentDriver"; - 2 Add a reference to the Session Factory.
+- 2 Add a reference to the Session Factory.
 Go to Project and Add Reference.
 Select the IVI Session Factory Type Library under the COM tab. - 3 Create an instance of the Session Factory.

-IIviSessionFactory factory = new IviSessionFactoryClass(); - 4 Set the type to match the referenced IVI Instrument Class, for class interchangeability.
-This example uses IlviDriver, because it is common to all drivers.
+IIviSessionFactory factory = new IviSessionFactoryClass();

+- 4 Set the type to match the referenced IVI Instrument Class, for class interchangeability.
+This example uses IIviDriver, because it is common to all drivers.
 This uses the Session Factory to create a driver based on the logical name "AgilentDriver." - 5 In the Configuration Store, logical name "AgilentDriver" points to a driver session.
 The driver session points to a software module, which can be any IVI-COM driver.
 The Session Factory creates an instance of the driver and returns a reference to the instance of the driver.
 This line of code then casts the reference returned to type IIviDriver, from which all of IVI's inherent capabilities can be referenced.

 '''

-TIviDriver driver =
+IIviDriver driver =

-(IIviDriver) factory.
-CreateDriver(logicalName);
+(IIviDriver)factory.CreateDriver(logicalName);

 '''